 Note that while this OMP lists management targets for particular weed species, the target species are likely to change over time.
 The abundance of weeds will change in response to seasonal conditions, in response to grazing or in response to controlled burns (e.g. post-burn flush of broad-leaf weeds) and new weeds may emerge as a result of wind or animal-mediated seed dispersal or germination of soil-stored seed.
 The management actions for weed control must be adapted to meet the changing conditions.
 Weed cover and weed species will need to be monitored by both the Landholder and in yearly ecological monitoring with management adapted in response to the monitoring results.
-The document DELWP Output Delivery Standards For The Delivery Of Environmental Activities (DELWP 2015) provides information about acceptable weed control activities for conservation activities (N.B. this document supersedes the previous references to BushBroker Standards).
+The document DELWP Output Delivery Standards for the Delivery of Environmental Activities (DELWP 2015) provides information about acceptable weed control activities for conservation activities.
 However, for any new or emerging weeds or weeds requiring new management methods, TfN will be consulted for site-specific advice and approve the control techniques.